 It’s nice to order something on the way back from the parks or your room and have it ready by the time you get to the location.

 For more information on dining at Pop Century, check out our full food court review.

 Pop Century offers two different forms of Disney transportation.
 The first form is the Disney bus system.
 Pop has one bus stop that takes guests to and from the following locations:

 - Animal Kingdom

 - Epcot and Hollywood Studios (when the Skyliner is not running)

 - Disney Springs

 Additionally, Pop Century is home to the Skyliner station that travels to Caribbean Beach.
-I have a full review of Disney’s Caribbean Beach, which is a moderate resort.
-There you will disembark and get in line to board a new gondola to the following:
+At Caribbean Beach, you will disembark and get in line to board a new gondola to one of the following locations:

 - Hollywood Studios